alextaschuk/Literary-Quote-Clock/README.md

 ## Setting the Pi Up

 1. Waveshare has provided a handy guide for configuring a Pi to use their screen.
 The guide can be accessed [here](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT_Manual).
-The [Working With Raspberry Pi](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT_Manual#Working_With_Raspberry_Pi) section pertians to this specific project.
+The [Working With Raspberry Pi](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT_Manual#Working_With_Raspberry_Pi) section pertains to this specific project.

 2. After you have verified that the screen is working via Waveshare's demo, clone this repository to the Pi.